 Given the temperature $T$ of the device, the system is initialized in a mixed state

 where $\qty{\ket{\phi_k}}$ is the eigenbasis of $H_0$ and the normalization is given by the canonical partition function $Z=\sum_k\exp{-E_k / k_B T}$.

-We simulate read-out by post-processing the final state $\rho_f$: From the density matrix, represented in the dressed basis, we obtain a vector of populations $\vec{p}=\qty(p_k)$ by taking the absolute square of the diagonal.
-This is consistent with a slow (or weak) read-out scheme in experiment.
-Measurement and classification errors are modeled with a mis-classification (confusion) matrix $(p_{i \rightarrow j})_{ij}$ \cite{stehman1997selecting} such that the measured populations are
+We simulate readout by post-processing the final state $\rho_f$: From the density matrix, represented in the dressed basis, we obtain a vector of populations $\vec{p}=\qty(p_k)$ by taking the absolute square of the diagonal.
+This is consistent with a slow (or weak) readout scheme in experiment.
+Measurement and classification errors are modeled with a misclassification (confusion) matrix $(p_{i \rightarrow j})_{ij}$ \cite{stehman1997selecting} such that the measured populations are

-To simulate an experimental measurement with an average of $l$ repetitions, we draw from a Multinomial distribution of $l$ trails and with probabilities $\widetilde{p}_j$.
+To simulate an experimental measurement with an average of $l$ repetitions, we draw from a multinomial distribution of $l$ trails and with probabilities $\widetilde{p}_j$.